treeverse/lakeFS/docs/contributing.md

 * Check out the [code of conduct](https://github.com/treeverse/lakeFS/blob/master/CODE_OF_CONDUCT.md).
 * Sign the [lakeFS CLA](https://cla-assistant.io/treeverse/lakeFS) when making your first pull request (individual / corporate)
 * Submit any security issues directly to [security@treeverse.io](mailto:security@treeverse.io).
-* Contributions should have an associated [Github issue](https://github.com/treeverse/lakeFS/issues/).
+* Contributions should have an associated [GitHub issue](https://github.com/treeverse/lakeFS/issues/).
 * Before making major contributions, please reach out to us on the #dev channel on [Slack](https://lakefs.io/slack).
   We will make sure no one else is working on the same feature.